AntoineSavage/pizzascript/README.md

 )
 ```

-All dictionaries have type `'dict`, which corresponds to the previously mentioned `dict` function
+All dictionaries have type `'dict`, which corresponds to the previously mentioned `dict` operation

 Dictionaries support a special syntax for obtaining and updating the value of symbol keys.
 Those symbol keys must be unqualified and single-quoted.
 The corresponding key/value pair must exist, otherwise an error is raised